Members Only (fashion brand): Revival

 The brand was licensed in 2016 by Sammy Catton, President of iApparel Brands, LLC.
 Ron Malhotra currently owns the brand.
-In recent years, Members Only has added many styles of jackets, including a women's line, Footwear, Sportswear, and Hosiery.
+In recent years, Members Only has added many styles of jackets, including a women's line, medical scrubs line and women, Footwear, Sportswear, and Hosiery.

 Cultural influence

 Communication scholar Todd Kelshaw has interpreted the brand's popularity surge as part of a broader cultural shift in the early 1980s from participatory communities to increasingly wealthy materially-based communities represented in the purchase of consumer products.
 Members Only were known in the 1980s for their shift from celebrity endorsements as a form of advertisement to public service announcements regarding issues like anti-drugs and pro-voting.

 Political journalist Matt Bai, in his book All The Truth Is Out: The Week Politics Went Tabloid, about former U.S. Senator Gary Hart's ill-fated 1988 presidential campaign, said that he had once referred to Hart as a dated figure from the 1980s, "the political version of a Members Only jacket."